-How to Build Your Own Instagram Search Engine With jQuery and PHP
+Build Your Own Instagram Search Engine Using jQuery and PHP

-Ever since Google rolled out instant search features, it has become a popular trend in web design.
-The techniques are all fairly straightforward, where even a web developer with moderate jQuery experience can pick up programming APIs and JSON data.
+Ever since Google introduced instant search features, they have become a popular trend in web design.
+These techniques are straightforward enough that even web developers with moderate jQuery skills can master programming APIs and JSON data.

-In the top toolbar click the Manage Clients link, then click the green button “Register a New Client”.
-You’ll need to give the application a name, a short description, and a website URL.
-The URL and Redirect URI can be the same value in this instance only because we don’t need to authenticate any users.
-Just fill in all the values and generate the new application details.
+In the top toolbar, click on the Manage Clients link, then select the green “Register a New Client” button.
+You’ll need to enter a name for your application, a brief description, and a website URL.
+In this scenario, the URL and Redirect URI can be the same because user authentication isn’t required.
+Just complete the form to generate your new application details.

-The actual HTML is very slim for the amount of functionality we’re using.
-Since most of the image data is appended dynamically we only require a few smaller elements inside the page.
-This code is found inside the index.html file.
+The actual HTML of our project is quite minimal considering the functionality we aim to achieve.
+Since most of the image data is appended dynamically, only a few HTML elements are necessary.
+Below is the code located in the index.html file:

 <!doctype html>